-A Pre-Sub includes a formal written request from a submitter5 for feedback from FDA that is provided in the form of a formal written response or, if the submitter chooses, formal written feedback followed by a meeting in which any additional feedback or clarifications are documented in meeting minutes.
-Such a Pre-Sub meeting can be in-person or by teleconference as the submitter prefers.
+A Pre-Sub includes a formal written request from a submitter for feedback from FDA that is provided in the form of a formal written response or, if the submitter chooses, formal written feedback followed by a meeting.
+All discussion that occurs during the meeting is documented in meeting minutes that are drafted by the submitter and submitted for FDA review.

 A Pre-Sub provides the opportunity for a submitter to obtain FDA feedback prior to an intended premarket submission (i.e., IDE, PMA, HDE, De Novo request, 510(k), Dual, BLA, IND), Accessory Classification Request, or CW.
-The request should include specific questions regarding review issues relevant to a planned IDE, CW, or marketing submission (e.g., questions regarding cybersecurity considerations for the device; non-clinical testing protocols; design and performance of clinical studies and acceptance criteria).
-A Pre-Sub is appropriate when FDA's feedback on specific questions is necessary to guide product development and/or submission preparation.
+The request should include specific questions regarding review topics relevant to a planned IDE, CW, or marketing submission.
+Some examples of common review topics are biocompatibility, bench testing, cybersecurity, etc. See Appendix 2 for examples of specific questions within review topics.
+A Pre-Sub is appropriate when FDA's feedback on specific questions would help guide product development and/or submission preparation, but is not intended to be a pre-review of an intended submission or a pre-review of data to be provided in a submission.

 The program is entirely voluntary on the part of the submitter.
 However, early interaction with FDA on planned non-clinical and clinical studies and careful consideration of FDA's feedback may improve the quality of subsequent submissions, shorten total review times, and facilitate the development process for new devices.
-FDA believes that interactions provided within Pre-Subs are likely to contribute to a more transparent review process for FDA and the submitter.
+FDA believes that interactions provided within Pre-Subs are likely to contribute to a more efficient and transparent review process for FDA and the submitter.
 Our staff develops feedback for Pre-Subs by considering multiple scientific and regulatory approaches consistent with least burdensome requirements and principles, to streamline regulatory processes.
 FDA has found that feedback is most effective when requested prior to execution of planned testing.
 Issues raised by FDA in a Pre-Sub do not obligate submitters to addressing or resolving those in a subsequent submission, though any future submission related to that topic should discuss why a different approach was chosen or an issue left unresolved.
-Further, review of information in a Pre-Sub does not guarantee approval or clearance of future submissions.
+Further, review of information in a Pre-Sub does not guarantee a favorable decision in future submissions.
 Additional questions may be raised during the review of the future submission when all information is considered as a whole, or if new information has become available since the Pre-Sub.